mikesamuel/attack-review-testbed/README.md

 take secret Gists' commit history into account, and may decide that a vulnerability was independently discovered by multiple reporters.

+### Testing attacks against a vulnerable server   <a name="hdr-testing-attacks-against-a-vulnerable-server"></a>

+Running `scripts/build-vulnerable.sh` will copy the server source files over to a directory [`vulnerable/`](#hdr-vulnerable-).

+You can then run `vulnerable/scripts/run-locally.js` to start up the modified server.

+The vulnerable server has most of the mitigations disabled, so you try an attack against the vulnerable server.
+If it doesn't work against the target server, then the difference between the two mitigated the attack.

 ## Data collection                      <a name="hdr-data-collection"></a>

-When you run your server using `scripts/run-locally.js` it appends to a log file.
+When you run your server using `scripts/run-locally.js` it appends to a log file, `request.log`.
 The information it logs is at most:

 *  The content of every HTTP request to the target server which includes HTTP response bodies with uploads.